export(

 sign = TRUE

-)Without code signing, macOS Gatekeeper blocks your app (“unidentified developer”) and Windows SmartScreen warns on every download (“unrecognized app”).
-This guide covers what you need, what it costs, and how to set it up.
-For broader Electron security topics, see Security Considerations.
+)Signing tells the operating system who built this.
+Notarization tells the OS that Apple has seen it.
+Without either, macOS Gatekeeper blocks your app as an “unidentified developer” and Windows SmartScreen warns on every download.
+This guide covers what you need, what it costs, and how to wire it up.
+For the wider security picture, see Security Considerations.

 | macOS | Windows | Linux | |